Einstein family: Death

 During World War I, Pauline fell ill with cancer.
 In 1918, when visiting her daughter, Maria, and son-in-law, Paul Winteler, in Luzern, Pauline was taken to the sanatorium Rosenau, due to her illness.
 At the end of 1919, Albert took his terminally-ill mother out of the sanatorium in Luzern and brought her to Haberlandstrasse 5, Berlin, to stay with him and his second wife, Elsa, where she later died the following year.

 Hermann Einstein (Albert's father)

-Hermann Einstein (הערמאן קאך איינשטיין; 30 August 1847 – 10 October 1902) was the father of Albert Einstein.
+Hermann Einstein 30 August 1847 – 10 October 1902) was the father of Albert Einstein.